kaspervd/casanova/README.md

 Accessing the CASA toolkit
 --------------------------
 CASA comes with a [toolkit](https://casa.nrao.edu/docs/CasaRef/CasaRef.html) and [tasks](https://casa.nrao.edu/docs/TaskRef/TaskRef.html).
 In order to enable Python to import the CASA toolkit or CASA core (casac) you need to set up the dynamically-linked libraries so that they can all find each other.
-This is all explained in Dr. Peter K. G. Williams' [blogpost](https://newton.cx/~peter/2014/02/casa-in-python-without-casapy/).
+This is all explained in Dr. Peter K. G. Williams' [blogpost](https://newton.cx/~peter/2014/02/casa-in-python-without-casapy/) and handled in the **install_casanova** script.

 In casanova, accessing the CASA toolkits (casac) comes down to:
 ```python